CollectionBuilder/cb-docs/docs/deploy/actions.md

 ## Prep Project Repository

 1. Ensure your repository is public.
 Your repository must be public to use GitHub Pages unless you have a paid account (most users make their projects public anyway!).
 2. Edit your "_config.yml" to ensure the `url` and `baseurl` values are set correctly for hosting on GitHub Pages following the pattern `url: https://username.github.io` and `baseurl: /repository-name`.
+Note, the default action will NOT build your site to a different location, the url and baseurl must match your actual repository details!
 3. Make sure your project has a "Gemfile".
 CollectionBuilder templates should have one by default!
 4. *Optional:* Commit your "Gemfile.lock" to ensure the build uses the same setup as you have been using to develop the project.
 By default "Gemfile.lock" is usually listed in the ".gitignore" file, thus Git will not track it.
 Edit the ".gitignore" file to remove "Gemfile.lock" then commit the changes.